Skumko/Skumko/README.md

 ## I'm currently a bachelor student at The Faculty of Informatics and Information Technologies of STU in Bratislava.
 - Trying to get into data science
 - Working on my soft skills as well as some different languages.
-- Fun Fact: I'm THE number One Lord of the Rings fan!
+- Fun Fact: I'm THE number one Lord of the Rings fan!

 ### Connect with me: